 Adam Smith contrasted with Karl Marx

-While Adam Smith believed capitalism was motivated by enlighten self-interest, people create value to satiated demand.
-When people pursue enlightened self interest society as a whole benefit in ways that could never be imagined or engineered.
+While Adam Smith believed capitalism was motivated by enlightened self-interest, people create value to satiate demand.
+When people pursue enlightened self-interest society as a whole benefit in ways that could never be imagined or engineered.
 Marx has a different view.

 What was the theory of Marx?

 - Alienation (Entfernung) – Marx believed the work was a fundamental source of happiness in people.
 However, people needed to see their work in the objects they created.
-Since the modern world and capitalism is focused on specialization this alienates the workers product from the worker.
-Marx believe this alienation or entfernung was the first wrong of capitalism.
+Since the modern world and capitalism is focused on specialization this alienates the worker’s product from the worker.
+Marx believes this alienation or entfernung was the first wrong of capitalism.

 - Modern work is insecure – Workers are inputs that can be replaced.

-- Capitalism is unstable – Because of the boom and bust cycle which are endemic and caused by a crisis of over production and abundance from the efficiency of specialization.
-This overabundances causes unemployment as not everyone is needed.
-His answer was redistribute the wealth of producer surplus to worker surplus.
+- Capitalism is unstable – Because of the boom and bust cycle which are endemic and caused by a crisis of overproduction and abundance from the efficiency of specialization.
+This overabundance causes unemployment as not everyone is needed.
+His answer was redistributing the wealth of producer surplus to worker surplus.

 - Commodity fetishism (Warenfetischismus) – Capitalism puts emotional strain on capitalistic – Whether it is marriage or the internal struggles they go through.
-Their economic interest override humanistic concerns.
+Their economic interest overrides humanistic concerns.